 - The Power of Friendship: The final level is only defeated once various members of the group determine their individual strengths and start passing the controller around from section to section.
 It's enough to make the viewer believe in the real super power of teamwork!

 - Precision F-Strike: medibot delivers a few during the course of the game (including a Cluster F-Bomb during Silver's billiard ball puzzle.)
-It's a little jarring considering how calm and sane he was compared to the other goons.medibot: Attention game designers: FUCK!
+It's a little jarring considering how calm and sane they were compared to the other goons.medibot: Attention game designers: FUCK!
 SHIT!
 CUNTWAGGLE!
 Love, medibot.

 medibot: You fucking heard me!
 Cuntwaggle!